hargoniX/bachelor/thesis/thesis.typ

   caption: [Beginning of the PCI config space]
 ) <pcicfg>

-After this mapping is done the driver has to follow the initialization procedure described in section 4.6.3 of @intel:82599.
+After this mapping is done, the driver has to follow the initialization procedure described in section 4.6.3 of @intel:82599.
 Almost all of this configuration can be done exclusively through the @MMIO based interface that was established previously.